phongever/phongever/src/content/blog/beach.md

 Although it rained a bit tonight, the air was still hot

-Tonight I ordered a new phone
+Tonight I bought a new phone